laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 ![LingonSetup][12]

 One additional/optional thing you can add to this is to put an additional key in the plist for a “Successful Exit”.
 By adding this, your app won’t re-open when it has detected that it closed normally (ie You just hit escape intentionally, it didn’t crash).
 Can be useful if you’re trying to check something and OS X won’t stop re-opening the app on you.
-To easily add this to the key, just hit “expert mode” on the bottom of the Lingon window after selecting your newly made script on the left.
-Then modify the relevant bits highlighted in the screenshot:
+To easily add this to the key, click the advanced tab and click the checkbox for "Successful exit" - or just add it manually as it in the above screenshot.

-![LingonplistSetup][13]

 **Shell script+Cron Job method**